ROBOTIS-GIT/emanual/docs/en/faq/faq_dynamixel.md

 2. Please use [R+ Manager 2.0] or [DYNAMIXEL Wizard 2.0] for the product using **Protocol 2.0**.

 # How can I make a program to control DYNAMIXEL?
-1. If you are operating DYNAMIXEL from your PC with [U2D2] or [USB2Dynamixel] You can use [DYNAMIXEL SDK](/docs/en/software/dynamixel/dynamixel_sdk/overview/)(C, C++, C#, Java, MATLAB, LabVIEW, Python, ROS) or [R+ Task] or [R+ Task 2.0]
+1. If you are operating DYNAMIXEL from your PC with [U2D2] or [USB2DYNAMIXEL] You can use [DYNAMIXEL SDK](/docs/en/software/dynamixel/dynamixel_sdk/overview/)(C, C++, C#, Java, MATLAB, LabVIEW, Python, ROS) or [R+ Task] or [R+ Task 2.0]
 2. If you are operating DYNAMIXEL from [OpenCM9.04] or [OpenCR1.0] embedded controller You can use [Arduino IDE] that supports [DYNAMIXEL SDK] and [DYNAMIXEL Workbench] libraries.

 # If the Protocol Version of DYNAMIXEL's X-Series is changed, does it really change the firmware address?
-This does not change the firmware addresses of the DYNAMIXEL, but will allow it to communicate in Protocol 1.0 for compatibility with older series such as AX or MX.
+This does not change the firmware addresses of DYNAMIXEL, but will allow it to communicate in Protocol 1.0 for compatibility with older series such as AX or MX.

 # I'd like to know which frames and horns are compatible to my DYNAMIXEL.